dcunited001/dcunited001.github.io/_drafts/social-physics.md

 - particle physics crossed with graph theory
   - with biophysics-like state-machines, with idealized particles and less-complex physical state
+- social physics is like a (macrocosm) of biophysics

 ## A Typology of Occupations